nikilp/Getting-and-Cleaning-Data/CodeBook.md

 | laying             |  6  |

 ### Measurements
-The following codebook gives the relationship between the variable names of the input and the output data sets corresponding to the mean and the standard deviation of the measurements:
+The following codebook gives the relationship between the variable names of the input and the output data sets corresponding to the mean and the standard deviation of the measurements.
+The new column names describe the variables in tidy camelCase format.

 | `Old Value`	| `New (Tidy) Value` |
 | -------------------|----------------|